Published in: Psychological Science, Vol. 17, No. 5, pp. 383-386, May 2006

 Capital punishment, Race

 Eberhardt, Jennifer L.; Davies, P G.; Purdie-Vaughns, Valerie J.; and Johnson, Sheri Lynn, "Looking Deathworthy: Perceived Stereotypicality of Black Defendants Predicts Capital-Sentencing Outcomes" (2006).
 Cornell Law Faculty Publications.
-Paper 41.
+41.